RPNambiar-24/MedXAI-CXR-Explainable-Deep-Learning-for-Chest-X-ray-Diagnosis/README.md

 ---

-## Conclusion
+## 🏁 Conclusion

-The study demonstrates that combining **transfer learning with explainable AI** produces a highly accurate and interpretable medical imaging system.
+Combining **transfer learning with explainable AI** produces a highly accurate and interpretable medical imaging system.
 Grad-CAM emerged as the most clinically meaningful explanation method, supporting its use in AI-assisted radiology.

 ---

-## Future Work
+## 🚀 Future Work

 - Incorporate radiologist validation
 - Use segmentation-guided explanations